owenfriend24/temple/3_integration_analyses/3_permutation_test.md

 * contrasts can be weighted as +1 (integration increasing w/ age) or with -1 (integration decreasing w/age)

 3. run randomise using parametric regressors; additionally run one-sample test to look for shared (i.e., age-invariant) representation
+* roi argument will do permutation testing within group level gray matter mask, or in bilateral hippocampus mask (in template space)
 ```
 randomise.sh b_hip AB
 randomise.sh b_gray_func AC